Reclaiming a Confident Smile

 As we age, our teeth tend to begin accumulating stains from the foods and drinks we consume, habits we practice (or don’t practice), and simple age.
 Even if you love everything else about your smile, having yellow-tinged teeth can make you self-conscious, and over-the-counter whitening strips can only do so much to lighten the stains.
 Professional whitening treatments from your family dentist can whiten your teeth by multiple shades—and you can even get these professional treatments in the comfort of your own home.

-Dr. Miedema provides you with a prescription whitening gel and a customized whitening tray, which ensures that every nook and cranny of your teeth gets whitened while protecting your sensitive gums from the whitening gel.
-Based on your treatment needs, she’ll also tell you how long you should apply the gel each day; this at-home treatment can take between two and four weeks.
+Dr. Fenn provides you with a prescription whitening gel and a customized whitening tray, which ensures that every nook and cranny of your teeth gets whitened while protecting your sensitive gums from the whitening gel.
+Based on your treatment needs, he’ll also tell you how long you should apply the gel each day; this at-home treatment can take between two and four weeks.
 If you’re looking for more immediate results, you can also receive a whitening treatment in a single visit to our office.
 Each of these methods is safe and has the potential to be long-lasting—if you follow good oral hygiene and try to limit staining habits such as smoking.
 You can also get touch-up treatments every year to ensure that your white smile lasts several years instead of just a few months.

 3. Dental Veneers